neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 ## Possible optimizations

-Algorithm suggested above forces walproposer re-election (technically restart) and thus reconnection to safekeepers; essentially we treat generation as part of term and don't allow leader to survive configuration change.
-It is possible to optimize this, but this is untrivial and I don't think needed.
-Reconnection is very fast and it is much more important to avoid compute restart than millisecond order of write stall.
+Steps above suggest walproposer restart (with re-election) and thus reconnection to safekeepers.
+Since by bumping term on new majority we ensure that leader terms are unique even across generation switches it is possible to preserve connections.
+However, it is more complicated, reconnection is very fast and it is much more important to avoid compute restart than millisecond order of write stall.

 Multiple joint consensus: algorithm above rejects attempt to change membership while another attempt is in progress.
 It is possible to overlay them and AFAIK